uray84/kids_game/README.md

 ##TO DO
--export file as apk for use on tablet
+export file as apk for use on tablet add additional quizes
--add additional quizes